 Mike Flynn: From a media standpoint, it’s the biggest thing to happen to the town of Boone.
 ESPN, Sports Illustrated, ESPN Gameday, New York Times, Chicago Tribune, Washington Post, they were all in town.
 It was crazy.

 Justin Woazeah: It was a bunch of parties all week.
 But the starters were all hurt.
 We played so hard in that game that everyone played hurt the rest of the season.
-I remember having to take cortisone shots the whole second half of the game because my hips were hurting so bad.
+I remember having to take cortisone shots the whole second half of the game because my hips were hurting so badly.

 Gary Tharrington (defensive lineman) is not the same even to this day because of that game.
 He played the rest of the season hurt too.
 The scout team and the backups had a great time that week but not the starters.

 David Jackson: We had an Open House the next week.
-Usually we had between 1800 and 2000 students.
+Usually, we had between 1800 and 2000 students.
 Almost 5000 students came to that open house.

 Justin Woazeah: Our school had a name now.
 We might have played a game, but Appalachian State got that glory.
 We brought that glory of God back to the Mountains.